sharife/goldenthread-v2/site/content/season/_index.md

 title: 2021 Season
 currentseason: 2021
 intro: >
-  Celebrating the Centennial of U.S. Women’s Right to Vote: With a women-led lineup of international playwrights, Golden Thread extends the multifaceted discourse and unique stories of the evolving agency of Middle East women.
+  25th ANNIVERSARY SEASON – Bridging Legacy with a New Era: Golden Thread celebrates the lasting impact of 25 Years of Art, Activism, and Family while continuing to innovate and evolve with new digital programming!
-background: '/img/2020Season_banner.jpg'
+background: '/img/25th-anni-header.jpg'
 ---